 The award-winning songwriter has a stacked tour schedule playing for fans from every state and dozens of foreign countries.
 Rogers has enjoyed a stage-front seat to the undeniable power of music as a pathway that connects people no matter where they call home.

 A Georgia native, Rogers comes by his humor and heart naturally.
 Throughout his career he has created a bond with his listeners through his emotionally gripping lyrics and unmistakable melodies.

-Rogers’ self-penned new music reached an even bigger audience in 2021 after signing with Nashville-based Vere Music, with national distribution partner ADA.
-His debut single, “Fallout,” about the painful aftermath of heartbreak, his follow up the trust-testing “Be Like Him,” and “Thunderbird,” with a message of father/son bonding and deeper lessons, and "Hurt Like You," a searing duet about the intersection of longing and regret are garnering media attention.
+Rogers' self-penned new music reached an even bigger audience in 2021 after signing with Nashville-based Vere Music, with national distribution partner ADA.
+His debut single, "Fallout," about the painful aftermath of heartbreak, his follow up, the trust-testing "Be Like Him," "Thunderbird," with a message of father/son bonding and deeper lessons, and "Hurt Like You," a searing duet about the intersection of longing and regret are garnering media attention.
 The full album, "Coal," was released in March of 2022.